SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-and-configurations/collect-tracing.md

 ```

 :::note
-The configuration is going to be applied for `metrics/default`, `logs/default` and `traces/default` defined in `sumologic.yaml`.
-If you would like to create new independent pipeline, use rather the following content for `conf.d/expose-otlp.yaml`
+The configuration is going to be applied for `metrics/default`, `logs/default`, and `traces/default` defined in `sumologic.yaml`.
+If you'd like to create a new independent pipeline, use the following content for `conf.d/expose-otlp.yaml`

 ```yaml
 receivers: